Maria Narrowly Avoids Potential Stroke

-Frederman Concepcion, M.D., is a board-certified cardiologist with Swedish Covenant Medical Group and the medical director of Swedish Covenant Hospital’s echocardiography laboratory.
+Frederman Concepcion, M.D., is a board-certified cardiologist with Swedish Medical Group and the medical director of Swedish Hospital’s echocardiography laboratory.
 His clinical interests include coronary artery disease, echocardiography and preventive cardiology and health maintenance.

-Hany Demo, M.D., is a board-certified cardiac electrophysiologist with Swedish Covenant Medical Group.
+Hany Demo, M.D., is a board-certified cardiac electrophysiologist with Swedish Medical Group.
 His clinical interests include endovascular medicine, pacemaker and ICD implantation, radiofrequency ablation (RFA), atrial fibrillation, cryoablation and arrhythmia management.
 He has more than 11 years of experience.

 To schedule an appointment with either of these physicians, call 773-878-8200.